bahmutov/deps-ok/README.md

     npm install -g deps-ok
     // from the package's root folder execute deps-ok
-    // prints error and exits with code 1
+    // prints first found error and exits with code 1
     // if one of the top level dependencies
     // is missing or out of date